-- (I) Costa Brava Partnership III, LP ("CBP"), Roark, Rearden & Hamot, LLC ("RRH"), White Bay Capital Management, LLC ("WBCM").
-Mr. Seth W. Hamot and Mr. Andrew R. Siegel have filed a joint Schedule 13D in which CBP has the sole power to vote or to direct the vote and to dispose or direct the disposition of 506,811 shares; RRH, WBCM and Mr. Hamot have the shared power to vote or to direct the vote and dispose or direct the disposition of 506,811 shares; Mr. Siegel has the sole power to vote or direct the vote and to dispose or direct the disposition of 14,476 shares, and the shared power to vote and dispose or direct the vote or disposition of 506,811 shares. - (J) Grand Slam Asset Management, LLC ("GSAM") and Grand Slam Capital Master Fund, Ltd. ("GSCMF") have filed a joint Schedule 13D in which GSCMF directly owns and has the power to vote or direct the vote and to dispose or direct the disposition of 164,477 shares.
-GSAM may be deemed to control GSCMF, directly or indirectly, GSAM may be deemed to have shared power to vote or direct the vote and dispose or direct the disposition of the shares and may be deemed, for purposes of determining beneficial ownership pursuant to Rule 13d-3 under the Exchange Act, to beneficially own the shares held by GSCMF.
+- (J) Costa Brava Partnership III, LP ("CBP"), Roark, Rearden & Hamot, LLC ("RRH"), White Bay Capital Management, LLC ("WBCM").
+Mr. Seth W. Hamot and Mr. Andrew R. Siegel filed a joint Schedule 13D indicating that CBP has the sole power to vote or to direct the vote and to dispose or direct the disposition of 506,811 shares; RRH, WBCM and Mr. Hamot have the shared power to vote or to direct the vote and dispose or direct the disposition of 506,811 shares; Mr. Siegel has the sole power to vote or direct the vote and to dispose or direct the disposition of 14,476 shares, and the shared power to vote and dispose or direct the vote or disposition of 506,811 shares. - (K) Brown Advisory Holdings Incorporated ("BAHI"), in its capacity as a parent holding company, Brown Advisory Securities, LLC ("BAS"), and Brown Investment Advisory & Trust Company ("BIATC") filed a joint schedule 13G/A indicating that 322,631 shares are owned by the clients of BAS and 1,300 shares are owned by the clients of BIATC.
+Those clients have the right to receive, or the power to direct the receipt of, dividends from, or the proceeds from the sale of, such securities.
+BAHI has the sole power to dispose or to direct the disposition of 1,300 shares; BAHI and BAS have the shared power to dispose or to direct the disposition of 322,631 shares.